ubose387/IMDB_Rating_Prediction/data/README.md

-# data

-Place data file(s) in this folder.

-Then, include codebooks (variables, and their descriptions) for your data file(s) using the following format.

 ## IMDB 5000 Movie Dataset

 In this dataset there are total of 28 dimensions/attributes.
 The metadata of this dataset is not available.
 The descriptions of each variable is based on understanding